peterdsharpe/physicsnemo-cfd/README.md

 ## Getting started

-To get started use the DoMINO NIM on a sample as shown below:
+To get started, use the DoMINO NIM on a sample as shown below:

 ```python
 from physicsnemo.cfd.inference.domino_nim import call_domino_nim